Blosc/bcolz/docs/intro.rst

   * Limited number of operations, at least when compared with NumPy.
     The supported operations are basically vectorized ones (i.e. those that are made element-by-element).
-But this will change in the future, when support for more powerful computational kernels would be implemented.
+But with is changing with the adoption of additional kernels like
+    `Dask<https://github.com/dask/dask>`_ (and more to come).

   * Limited broadcast support.
 For example, NumPy lets you operate seamlessly with arrays of different shape (as long as they are